Transportation and Infrastructure

 Many of the people in the business community have chosen to live and work in the Parksville-Qualicum Beach Region at least in part for lifestyle reasons.
 Apart from the obvious recreational opportunities afforded by Vancouver Island and the mild climate compared to the rest of Canada, the Parksville-Qualicum Beach Region has a very high quality school system.
-Health services are being improved with the opening of the Oceanside Health Centre in 2013 (and the community is relatively close to a full-service hospital in Nanaimo).
+Health services improved with the opening of the Oceanside Health Centre in 2013 (and the community is relatively close to full-service hospitals in Nanaimo and Comox).

 The Parksville-Qualicum Beach Region is very appealing for families, but not as much for younger or single adults.
-High housing costs are also viewed as a deterrent for younger buyers and present a challenge for recruiting needed skilled workers if they are being recruited from elsewhere in Canada where housing costs are lower.
+High housing costs are also viewed as a deterrent for younger buyers and present a challenge for attracting needed skilled workers if they are being recruited from elsewhere in Canada where housing costs may be lower.

 The overall average masks some significant variability in prices within the Parksville-Qualicum Beach Region.
 Generally homes in the rural areas north of Qualicum Beach are more affordable.
 Qualicum North (which includes Qualicum Bay and other areas between Qualicum Beach and Deep Bay/Bowser) as well as Bowser and Little Qualicum River all have average prices between 12% and 23% less than the Parksville-Qualicum Beach Region average.
 Even the average sale price in Parksville is 10% lower than the regional average.

 Another option is different housing forms, particularly for younger and first-time home buyers.
-The average sale price for an apartment condominium in 2011 was $250,000 in the Parksville-Qualicum Beach Region and a patio condo was $296,000.
+The average sale price for an apartment condominium in 2019 was $343,000 in the Parksville-Qualicum Beach Region and a townhouse was $520,000.

 There is no way to directly compare local property tax rates across municipalities due to different local market conditions (which can make the value of an otherwise identical property vary considerably from place to place) as well as legitimate differences in municipal operating costs (some of which might be due to different geographic or climactic conditions, or could be the result of community choices made over many years about the type and level of services provided).